qiskit-community/bicycle-architecture-compiler/README.md

 ```
 pbc-compiler/
+├── analysis/                      # Python modules for postprocessing and steering
-├── scripts/                       # Scripts for generating data
+├── scripts/                       # Scripts for generating data (has some overlap with analysis)
+├── notebooks/                     # Notebook for running and plotting a random circuit experiment.
+├── data/                          # Cached measurement tables, and random circuit data
 └── src/
     ├── bicycle_common/            # Definition of bicycle ISA
     ├── bicycle_benchmark/         # Random generation of PBC circuits